kuokuo123/otter-launcher/README.md

 2. Create a config file mannually

-Create a config at $HOME/.config/otter-launcher/config.toml.
+Put a config at $HOME/.config/otter-launcher/config.toml.
 The [default config](https://github.com/kuokuo123/otter-launcher/tree/main/config_example/config.toml) looks for /etc/otter-launcher/[pikachu.example](https://github.com/kuokuo123/otter-launcher/tree/main/config_example/pikachu.example) to show a chafa image.
 You can modify the config file to remove this line from overlay_cmd.

 # Configuration

 Otter-launcher reads from $HOME/.config/otter-launcher/config.toml.
-If that file is missing, it looks into /etc/otter-launcher/config.toml, which is included in AUR installation.
+If missing, it looks into /etc/otter-launcher/config.toml, which is included in AUR installation.

 The confing file encompasses four parts: